 To successfully change long-term behavior, the project team needs to move end users from one comfort zone to another.
 When people become comfortable with a process and toolset, they become locked in their ways.
 It takes a well-formulated change management effort to break them out of the current way of doing things.
 Only once the affected user base has been taken out of their comfort zone are they ready to accept a new way of doing things.

-The first step in a successful change management effort is to identify all stakeholders involved in the change.
-Leaving out even a small group of those impacted by the change can have a ripple effect throughout the organization.
+The first step is to identify all stakeholders involved in the change.
+Leaving out even a small group impacted by the change can have a ripple effect throughout the organization.
 Show all stakeholders what’s in it for them.
 People are driven by achieving their goals.
 Show those impacted by the upcoming change how their jobs will be better after the change.
-If the team cannot show somebody how the proposed change will benefit them, they will be incited to oppose the change effort.
 Effecting change is difficult – implementing change without benefit is almost impossible.

 10. Quantify Results: Measure Project Success

-Once the change has been rolled out to the entire company and the impact of the change can be measured, collect post-project values to calculate the benefit of the project.
+When the impact of the change can be measured, collect post-project values to calculate the benefit of the project.
 Most projects require a business case to justify the time and expense of the project.
-Comparison of the KPI baseline with those measures gathered after project completion gives a good indicator of the project’s overall impact.
+Comparison of the baseline with those measures gathered after project completion gives a good indicator of the project’s overall impact.
 Comparing these gains to the anticipated benefits helps the project team do a better job of estimating benefits for future project efforts.